cran/symDMatrix/README.md

 ### (3) Creating a symDMatrix from genotypes

-The function `getG_symDMatrix` of the [BGData](https://github.com/QuantGen/BGData) package computes G=XX' (with options for centering and scaling) without ever loading G in RAM.
+The function `getG_symDMatrix` of the [BGData](https://CRAN.R-project.org/package=BGData) package computes G=XX' (with options for centering and scaling) without ever loading G in RAM.
 It creates the `symDMatrix` object directly, block by block.
 In this example, `X` is a matrix in RAM.
-For large genotype data sets, `X` could be a memory-mapped matrix, e.g., a `BEDMatrix` or `ff` object.
+For large genotype data sets, `X` could be a file-backed matrix, e.g., a `BEDMatrix` or `ff` object.

 ```R
 library(BGData)